-Commented [CL8]: Chelsea to add info about the 2021 Urban Growth Capacity Report
+Commented [CL8]: Chelsea to add info about the

-Commented [CL9]: Update image to reflect new link: https://kingcounty.gov/en/legacy/depts/executive/performance-strategy-budget/regional-planning/-/media/depts/executive/performance-strategy-budget/regional-planning/UGC/KC-UGC-Final-Report-2021-Ratified.ashx?la=en&hash=38D2E7B9BC652F69C8BB0EA
+2021 Urban Growth Capacity Report

-Ratified.ashx?la=en&hash=38D2E7B9BC652F69C8BB0EA 52DB7778F In 20142021, the City of Lake Forest Park had capacity for 631-1,870 housing units and 285-691 jobs.
+Commented [CL9]: Update image to reflect new link: https://kingcounty.gov/en/legacy/depts/executive/perfo rmance-strategy-budget/regional-planning/-/media/depts/executive/performance-strategybudget/regional-planning/UGC/KC-UGC-Final-Report-2021-Ratified.ashx?la=en&hash=38D2E7B9BC652F69C8BB0EA 52DB7778E on the six-year period from January 2006-2012 to January 2012-2018 for King County and each of the 39 cities the 40 jurisdictions across King County.
+It measures each jurisdiction's land supply and land capacity and updates those capacities to 20122018.
+The BLR then compares the jurisdiction's growth capacity to updated housing and job growth targets covering the period 2006 through 2031 that were adopted in 2009 and ratified in 2010.
+The BLR's comparison evaluates whether the jurisdiction has sufficient capacity to accommodate growth through 2031.
+The 2014 BLR demonstrates that King County continues to have sufficient capacity to accommodate targeted levels of growth of both housing units and jobs.
+Amendments to the GMA in 2017 required counties to examine the ways jurisdictions were achieving targets and density goals.
+As such, the 2021 BLR compared housing and employment growth estimates from 2006-2018 relative to 2006-2035 growth targets, as well as the achieved densities of 2012-2018 development to the densities allowed in zoning and development regulations.
+In 20142021, the City of Lake Forest Park had capacity for 631-1,870 housing units and 285-691 jobs.
 Compared to the targets shown in Table II.1, the City has adequate capacity to meet the 2035-2044 housing and employment targets.